 Most homes and businesses in Lamont have a remote reader on the interior of their buildings enabling the Public Works staff to read the meters without entering the premises.
 Meters are read every two months.
 If for any reason a remote reading is not possible, Town staff will contact you to set up an appointment to check the meter.

-Should you experience problems with your water meter in your home, please contact Public Works;
+Should you experience problems with your water meter in your home, please contact the Town Office.

 Lamont's sanitary sewer system plays an important role in citizens' good health and hygiene by collecting wastewater from homes and businesses.
 Wastewater is any flow from sinks, toilets or appliances - such as washing machines and dishwashers.